 Hello, we're so glad you're here!
 Have a question or a comment, or just want someone to chat (or vent) with?
 We would love to hear your story.

-Email: find us on email@example.com, we typically respond right away.
+Email: find us at email@example.com, we typically respond right away.

 Just in case we can get you an answer immediately, here are some FAQs and answers: